doombubbles/IndustrialFarmer/LATEST.md

-- Fixed banana/crate worth bonuses for v39
+- Fixed for BTD6 v42